chrisadipascual/FontAwesome-Icons-Dropdown-Umbraco-Plugin/README.md

 ### Instructions :

-1) Install the package on your Umbraco CMS by downloading it manually or via NuGet: `dotnet add package FontAwesomeIconsDropdown`
+1) Install the package on your Umbraco CMS by downloading it manually or via NuGet: `Install-Package FontAwesomeIconsDropdown`
 2) Add the **"Font Awesome Icons"** property to your document type.

 ### Umbraco 7 Example :